 Policies for Self-Guided Groups

-Students under grade 9 must be accompanied by an adult.
+Students under ninth grade must be accompanied by an adult.
+Chaperones are responsible for the behavior of students.

 Self-guided groups must yield to tours organized and scheduled by the Gallery.
 There should only be one group in a gallery at a time.